-The 6+1 Traits of writing framework is flexible and kid-friendly.
+The Six Traits of Writing framework is flexible and student-friendly.

 Within this model, teachers choose various mini lessons and activities to teach each of the six qualities (traits) to students during writer’s workshop.

-The 6+1 traits of writing model is unique because it’s not a “canned” curriculum”; it’s a framework.
+The Six Traits of Writing model is unique because it’s not a “canned” curriculum”; it’s a framework.

 It nicely wraps all of the components of good writing into one package, and many of the contents seamlessly pair or integrate with other writing programs.

-If a house doesn’t have a strong foundation, it’s not going to be very stable and will have a negative effect on the rest of the construction of the house.
+Like a house, if the writing doesn’t have a strong foundation, it’s not going to be very stable and will have a negative effect on the rest of the construction.

 To help the reader visualize and understand the message, authors use lots of details that show and not tell.

 Details add substance and imagery to the writer’s message.
-Details strengthen the foundation.
-The more details, the stronger the foundation of the writing.
+Plus, they strengthen the foundation.

-A writer can demonstrate good use of the other traits in his or her writing, but if the ideas within the writing are not strong nor clear, the writer will have failed to do the very thing that writing is meant to do – communicate a message.
+A writer can demonstrate good use of the other traits in his or her writing, but if the ideas present are not strong nor clear, he or she will have failed to do the very thing that writing is meant to do – communicate a message.

 When authors write for others, they have to remember to keep their writing organized so that the reader can follow along effortlessly.

-A writer’s voice should shine through the writing.
+A writer’s voice should shine through the selection.

-The message that the writer is trying to send to the reader will determine the tone that the author uses.
+The message that the author is trying to send to the reader will determine the tone that the he/she uses.

 Referring to the house visual, voice represents the people who live in the house.
 People give a home personality and a unique vibe.

-Though everyone has his or her own unique voice, we do have various audiences.
+Individuals use their own unique voices to address various audiences.
 Because of that, we need to sometimes alter our voice.

-Students need to know that the voice they use within their writing will change depending on the purpose and who is their intended audience.
+Students need to know that the voice they use within their writing will change depending on the purpose and to whom is their intended audience.

-Writing a letter to a teacher will have a different voice compared to writing a letter to a friend.
+Writing a letter to a teacher will have a different voice compared to one to a friend.

 The six traits of writing also includes word choice.

 Word choice is the specific vocabulary that a writer chooses to use.
-Those words add pizazz and flavor to the writing.
+Those words add pizazz and flavor.

-For example, if a student writes, “The girl said…”, the student can instead use a synonym for “said” which will really clarify how the girl said whatever she said.
+For example, if a student writes, “The girl said…”, he/she can instead use a synonym for “said” which will help to clarify how the girl said whatever she said.

 “The girl screamed.” or “The girl whispered.” or “The girl joked.”

-Helping students dig a little deeper to find alternative words will made their writing more flavorful.
+Helping students dig a little deeper to find alternative words will make their writing more flavorful.

 A combination of simple sentences, complex sentences, commands, onomatopoeia, etc. add style and variety to writing.

-A variety of sentence structures within a piece of writing should flow together very nicely and to their own rhythm; one thought should lead to another smoothly.
+A variety of sentence structures within a piece of writing should flow together very nicely and to their own rhythm; one thought should smoothly lead to another.

 Conventions signal readers when to stop, pause, change the sound of their voice, etc.